ubcuas/gcom/projects/mission-planner/README.md

 | `--status-host=localhost` | Hostname for the status socket to connect to.                             |
 | `--status-port=1323`      | Port for the status socket to connect to.                                 |
 | `--disable-status`        | If present, disables the status socket.                                   |

+> [!TIP]
+> `main.py` usually cannot be stopped via CTRL+C. CTRL+BREAK sometimes works, depending on the system.
+> If those two methods do not work then the program can be terminated by closing the terminal instance
+> that it was originally invoked from.

 ### Visualization (Optional)